xsb/dog/DOGFILE_SPEC.md

 ### register*

-Registers store the STDOUT of executed tasks as text strings in environment variables.
+Registers store the STDOUT of executed tasks as environment variables.
 Other tasks (using pre or post hooks) can get their value later if their are part of the same task-chain execution.

 ```yml